Interventional Pulmonology: The Basics

 - Balloon: A deflated balloon is passed through the bronchoscope and pumped up in a narrowed airway.
 This opens the airway, making it easier for you to breathe.

-- Thoracentesis: The IP team can do a thoracentesis.
-This is done to drain extra fluid from around the lungs.
+- Thoracentesis: A thoracentesis is done to drain extra fluid from around the lungs.
 Fluid buildup in the lining of the lung is called pleural effusion.
 This fluid puts pressure on the lungs, making it hard for you to breathe.
-Thoracentesis can be done as needed when fluid adds up.
+Thoracentesis can be done as needed for comfort.

 What are the benefits and risks of IP procedures?